 - Medical Kit – A medical kit was an essential for us very soon after our baby arrived.
 We needed to use the syringe in it to supplement feeding in the first several days and we gradually came to need several other items in it including a hair brush, nail clippers, thermometer, etc.

 - Velcro Swaddles – I HIGHLY recommend having velcro swaddles on hand before baby arrives!
 They are so much easier to use than receiving blankets and make all the difference in a newborn’s sleep (you can read more about my thoughts on that here.)
 I would recommend adding some in both small and medium to your registry since your baby will grow into the mediums fast but the mediums are too big to securely swaddle a newborn.

 - Baby Monitor – If you can’t hear the nursery from every room in your house, then a baby monitor is an essential!
 We love having a video one that lets us keep an eye on our daughter without any sound, but an audio one still lets you keep tabs on your baby’s sleep from throughout the house.

 - Bottles – We used and loved Tommy Tippy Anti-Colic bottles.
 They worked great for us for bottle feeding breastmilk as well as supplementing with formula and helped cut back on gas issues due to air intake from the bottle.
-I would recommend putting a set with 4 oz. to 9 oz. bottles on your registry since baby’s volume needs change quickly in the first year.
+I would recommend putting a set with 4 oz. to 9 oz. bottles on your minimalist baby registry list since baby’s volume needs change quickly in the first year.